By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 So how do they do recover without relapse?

 We need to talk about several things.
 What is recovery, what is relapse, and how do people go about changing?

 Emotional challenges and substance use problems are a lot like chronic physical disorders.
-If you have had a stroke there has been same damage done.
+If you have had a stroke there has been some damage done.
 If you have been diagnosed with diabetes you will never be “cured.”
-Some changes will always remain as a result of you experience.
+Some changes will always remain as a result of your experience.